Luas from North to Donegal proposed

-A Luas line linking Northern Ireland with Donegal and Sligo is among the proposals from a group of Government ministers on the future of the railway network.
+A Luas line linking Northern Ireland with Donegal and Sligo is among the proposals from a group of Government ministers on the future of the railway network, writes Elaine Loughlin.

 A railway division of the gardaí to police train stations should also be established and more money should be pumped into linking regional cities and towns.